cmayor314/Fishinator005/FishinatorPi/README.md

 **node-red** implemention of direct control over the Fishinator motors, sensors, and devices.

+The implementation is based around using a Raspberry Pi as the hardware with RaspbianOS installed.

 The programming interface is on localhost:1880, and the UI interface is on localhost:1880/ui